Kanyorok/Rental-Managemen-System/rental_management_system/documentation.md

 The project is about building a mobile web application where a user can manage budget: they have a list of transactions associated with a category, so that they can see how much money they spent and on what.

-The idea is to create an application that allows the user to:
+The idea is to create an application that allows a user to:
 - register and log in, so that the data is private to them.
 - introduce new transactions associated with a category.
 - see the money spent on each category.